toddhgardner/toddhgardner.github.io/src/content/blog/2025-10-21-why-is-real-user-monitoring-important.md

 publishedOn: 2025-10-21
 video:
   id: -8wPcFhrKuo
-tags: ["video", "podcast", "web performance"]
+tags:
+  - Video
+  - Podcast
+  - Web Performance
 ---

 Here's a fantastic snippet from my appearance on [Henri Helvetica's SPDY Podcast](/blog/spdy-stream-008) where we talked about Web Performance.